Antitrust and Tech companies

 which in turn forces them to raise prices for consumers.

-But what price do you put on 2-day delivery?
+But what value do you put on 2-day delivery?

-It turns out the 30% commission falls to 15% after the first year.
-But,
+in which they pointed out the 30% commission falls to 15% after the first

-still, Apple's pricing model seems simply to ignore the needs of Spotify.
+year.
+But, still, Apple's pricing model seems simply to ignore the needs

-Apple could allow Spotify users to subscribe via credit card, but they do
+of Spotify.
+Apple could allow Spotify users to subscribe via credit card,

 Apple is quite strict with app developers, and their code review is much